 • Graduate and post graduate students are not eligible.
 However, students on designated programs of study required to become a professional such as a lawyer, doctor, teacher, etc. may apply.

 Awards range from $1,000 to $3,000.
 We will award up to $100,000 in awards in 2019.

 1. The Awards Committee will review all applications and take into consideration the demonstrated financial need, community involvement, personal statement of special circumstances, grades, etc. All decisions are final and will be conveyed in an email.

-3. We ask that you attend in person for a photographic presentation which may be used in the Foundation’s and/or credit union’s newsletter or on the website as this is a means of showing the donors their contributions are at work.
+3. You may be asked to attend your local branch for a photographic presentation which may be used in the Foundation’s and/or credit union’s newsletter or on the website as this is a means of showing the donors their contributions are at work.

 1. Applications are to be submitted online by the timetable deadlines noted below.

-2. All content on the application is deemed important, but special attention will be given to your minimum 500-word essay on why you should receive a bursary from OCUF.
+2. All content on the application is deemed important, but special attention will be given to your video or minimum 500-word essay on why you should receive a bursary from OCUF.